-A carbon monoxide (CO) detector is installed in the cabin on the rear bulkhead.
+A carbon monoxide (CO) detector is installed on the cabin bulkhead.
 If excess carbon monoxide fumes are detected, the detector will sound an alarm indicating the presence of the toxic gas.

 ACTUATION OF THE CARBON MONOXIDE DETECTOR INDICATES THE PRESENCE OF CARBON MONOXIDE (CO) WHICH CAN BE FATAL.
 EVACUATE THE CABIN IMMEDIATELY.
 DO A HEAD COUNT TO CHECK THAT ALL PERSONS ARE ACCOUNTED FOR.
 DO NOT REENTER THE CABIN UNTIL IT HAS BEEN AIRED OUT AND THE PROBLEM FOUND AND CORRECTED.